 Try chewing the seeds after a meal; they can eliminate bad breath and also help your digestion.
 You can also drink a cup of strong fennel herbal tea after a meal (tea bags are commercially available from a number of suppliers).

 The fennel plant is native to Europe and Asia, where it is easily cultivated from seed.
 Although you can grow your own fennel in the United States, this plant is classed as a non-native invasive species in many states, so it’s best not to do so.

-What to do?
 You can try gently chewing on a cinnamon stick after a meal, but take care not to damage your teeth.
 You can also make a refreshing cinnamon mouthwash.
 Boil cinnamon powder in water, allow the liquid to cool, filter of the powder, then use the liquid to rinse your mouth.
 Use this mouthwash twice a day.

-NOTE: Eating large quantities of cinnamon can be harmful, but it’s fine as a mouthwash, or when eaten in small amounts.
+A Warning Word: Eating large quantities of cinnamon can be harmful, but it’s fine as a mouthwash, or when eaten in small amounts.

 How to Get Rid of Bad Breath, by Dr. Josh Axe

 Chew a sprig after a meal or make a tea.

 Pregnant women should avoid eating large quantities